Table of Contents

 Highlight your strengths

 Apart from taking down the stuff that makes you look bad, focus on adding stuff that makes you look good.
 Highlight your previous education and work experience where necessary.
 If you were involved in any non-profit activity, like their pages and flaunt them on your wall.
 A free mobile app called ZeeMee can be useful to collate all your social profiles and create a portfolio to share with admissions officers.

 Ask your parents

 You may not allow your parents to be friends with you online, but in this case, it might just be worth it to have them assess your social profile.
-They give you the best judgment of what might look like objectionable content.
+They will give you the best judgment of what might look like objectionable content.

-Talk to your consultants if you have one
+Talk to your consultant

 If you have a consultant, ask them to describe how they see you on your online profiles.
 They will also be able to guide you to make your social profiles stronger.
 At iSchoolConnect, we try to ensure all students applying to schools and universities have their best face forward on their social media profiles.
 Our Artificial Intelligence applications also provide help in making your profile stand out.